VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 ## Transactional Analysis

 Transaction analysis (TA) is is a psychoanalytic theory and method of therapy invented by Eric Berne.
-TA analyzes people behavior by splitting its conversations in basics transactions, i.e. transaction is a unit of human communication.
+TA analyzes people's behavior by splitting their conversations in basics transactions, i.e. transaction is a unit of human communication.
-According to TA in one time human can be in one ego state: Child, Adult, or Parent.
+According to TA at any moment of time a person can be in one ego state: Child, Adult, or Parent.
-Being in different state led to different behavior.
+Being in different states led to different behavior.
-Ego states are written starting with upper case letter, i.e. Child is ego state, but child is just a child.
+Ego states are written starting with upper case letters, i.e. Child is ego state, but a child is just a child.

-* Parent: a state where person is following known rules.
+* Parent: a state where a person is following known rules.
-Usually we follow rules given us by our parents.
+Usually, we follow rules given to us by our parents.
-It's like a our parent which is always watching on us and whispering what is wrong and what is right.
+It's like our parent which always watch on us and whispers what is wrong and what is right.
 This state saves our time a lot: in our live we have to make enormous amount of decisions.
 If we would carefully consider every decisions we have to make we have no time left to live.
 The majority of decisions can be made by Parent without any harm for us.